- by Daniel

 Because if cycling is something you think you will enjoy doing then it can be a great way for you to stay active.

-As not only will it improve your fitness levels.
+And this will not only improve your fitness levels.

-And this positive feeling will make it much easier to manage your chronic lower back pain.
+And the positive attitude this creates will make it much easier to manage your back pain.

-So as long as you use the right bike, maintain a good posture, and keep your core muscles strong then cycling can really help you.
+Just make sure that you use the right bike, maintain a good posture, and keep your core muscles strong.

 And you can even use stationary bikes at home or in the gym if the thought of cycling outside doesn't appeal.